-(1) During 2016, we received proceeds of approximately \$2.5 billion, net of issuance costs from our February 3, 2016, equity offering of 29.9 million shares of our Class B common stock.
+(1) During 2016, we received proceeds from our February 3, 2016, equity offering of our Class B common stock.
 See "Class B Common Stock Equity Issuance" below for further discussion.
-During 2015, we repurchased Class B common shares which results in a lower number of outstanding shares compared to issued shares.
-See "Share Repurchase Program" below for further discussion.
-For all other classes, issued shares equal outstanding shares.

 Exchangeable Shares

 The Class A exchangeable shares and Class B exchangeable shares were issued by Molson Coors Canada Inc. ("MCCI"), a wholly-owned subsidiary of the Company.
 The exchangeable shares are substantially the economic equivalent of the corresponding shares of Class A and Class B common stock that a Molson shareholder would have received in the Merger if the holder had elected to receive shares of Molson Coors common stock.
 Holders of exchangeable shares also receive, through a voting trust, the benefit of Molson Coors voting rights, entitling the holder to one vote on the same basis and in the same circumstances as one corresponding share of Molson Coors common stock.